James O'Connor (rugby union): 2015–2019: Return to Europe

 In 2017 O'Connor signed with English Premiership club Sale Sharks shortly before the 2017–18 season.
-After playing 31 games over 2 years, Sale Sharks agreed to a contract release, allowing him to pursue his ambition to play for Australia at the 2019 Rugby World Cup.
+After playing 31 games over two years, Sale Sharks agreed to a contract release, allowing him to pursue his ambition to play for Australia at the 2019 Rugby World Cup.

-2019–2024: Resurgence with Queensland
+2019–2024: Second Reds stint

-In July 2019, O'Connor signed a 2-year deal with the Queensland Reds and Rugby Australia under what was understood to be strict behavioural clauses.
-He quickly made his way back into the Australian team for Australia's 47–26 win over New Zealand in Perth, and was subsequently selected in Australia's World Cup squad for the 2019 Rugby World Cup.
+In July 2019, O'Connor signed a two-year deal with the Queensland Reds and Rugby Australia under what was understood to be strict behavioural clauses.

 In 2021, O'Connor was announced as captain of the Queensland Reds for the Super Rugby AU season, stepping in for the injured Liam Wright.
 The Reds went on to have an undefeated season under his leadership (as Wright captained their only loss), including winning the Super Rugby AU title in a home final at Suncorp Stadium.
 He served as co-captain with Liam Wright for the remainder of the 2021 season, including during their Super Rugby Trans-Tasman campaign.
-In 2022, O'Connor relinquished the captaincy, stating that he had bitten off too much which caused him to burn out.
-After making 100 Super Rugby appearances for the Reds, it was confirmed that O'Connor would leave Queensland for an opportunity overseas.
-It was confirmed that O'Connor signed for Super Rugby side Crusaders in New Zealand for the 2025 Super Rugby Pacific season.
+In 2022, O'Connor relinquished the captaincy, stating that he had "bitten off too much", which caused him to burn out.
+After making 100 Super Rugby appearances for the Reds, it was reported that O'Connor would leave Queensland for an opportunity overseas.
+It was later confirmed that O'Connor signed for Super Rugby side Crusaders in New Zealand for the 2025 Super Rugby Pacific season.

-2025: Move to New Zealand
+Crusaders

 At the end of the 2024 Reds season, O'Connor, who had signed a one-year contract extension with the Reds at the end of 2023, had played an insignificant part of the season for the team.
 Playing just three regular season matches, all as a substitute, O'Connor rejected another contract offer.
 Following his release, O'Connor was heavily linked with Christchurch-based team the Crusaders in early October 2024.
 On 4 October 2024, it was revealed that the Crusaders had signed O'Connor for the 2025 season.
 Although labelled a 'shock' move in some publications, O'Connor was linked with New Zealand Super Rugby franchise, the Chiefs in 2020/21.
-However, this move was vetoed by Rugby Australia (RA).
+However, this move was vetoed by Rugby Australia.
 O'Connor also has New Zealander-Australian parents and holds a New Zealand passport.
 O'Connor reportedly declined offers from clubs in France, Japan and the United States, and stated: "It seemed a no-brainer to me.
 Go to the Crusaders for a year – I get to experience New Zealand Super Rugby, but also the most successful franchise in Super history."
-At the time the Crusaders reached out to O'Connor, he was on a van-based journey across New Zealand and, by coincidence, was in Akaroa—just east of Christchurch, the Crusaders' home base.
+At the time the Crusaders reached out to O'Connor, he was on a van-based journey across New Zealand and, by coincidence, was in Akaroa, just east of Christchurch, the Crusaders' home base.